NadaSolimann/15-112-Project-Deliverables/README.md

 - download "WordsDictionary.txt" file and save to same folder
 - run "VocabDict.py" from same folder
 - download all the "_icon.png" images and save to the same folder
-- run "15-112 Final Project - Spell Checker.py"
+- run "15-112 Final Final Project - Spell Checker.py"